k-e-s-h-a-v/explorer-plus/README.md

 # Explorer Plus

-Displays file sizes, created and modified dates as a seperate view.
+Explorer Plus is a Visual Studio Code Extension Displays file sizes, created and modified dates as a seperate view.
-- Shows the number of files/folders and total size for each folder.

 ## Example